JerrolKrause/mfe/README.md

 ## Handy Commands

-`npx nx serve los` Start the LOS app shell
+`npx nx serve app-shell` Start the app shell
 `npx nx g @nrwl/angular:lib --standalone=false libs/<library-name> ` Generate a new library in the libs folder `npx nx g @nrwl/angular:app --standalone=false apps/<app-name> ` Generate a new app/micro front-end using a module instead of standalone
-`npx nx build los` Build the LOS app shell
+`npx nx build app-shell` Build the app shell
 `nx g @nx/angular:component step1 --directory apps/quoting/src/app/routes/step1 --module=app.module.ts` Generate a component with the name "step1" in the components directory in the quoting app
 `generate-models` Generate TypeScript models from graphQL definitions (\*.graphql).
 See codegen.yml for config options.:

 ## Build for production

-Run `npx nx build los` to build the application.
+Run `npx nx build app-shell` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

 ## Running tasks